AdobeDocs/experience-manager-screens.en/help/user-guide/implementing-cloud-player.md

 In various usage scenarios, channels may require the retrieval of content from an external source (for example, weather widgets or Commerce integrated Single Page Applications) that cannot inherently provide offline support.
 To enable offline functionality for these specific use cases, the Cloud Player offers support for custom header.

-Cloud Player employs a Network First cache strategy, which means it attempts to fetch content from the network (then update the cache with latest), falling back to cached content if available.
+Cloud Player employs a Network First cache strategy, which means it attempts to fetch content from the network (then update the cache with the latest), falling back to cached content if available.
 To implement offline support for such content retrieval, the custom header must be included in the request.
 Then, the request with the custom header is cached on the player, facilitating offline access to the content while maintaining the Network First cache strategy.

 ```
 // Sample fetch request with the 'X-Cache-Strategy' header